 The proposed design for Kensington has an extensive pedestrian and bicycle movement network.
 In addition to the street and sidewalk layout, which has been designed to promote connectivity while minimizing automobile traffic on local streets, the neighbourhood features linked linear parks and Core Park, and neighbourhood pocket parks which are sited to provide pedestrian links.
 The connectivity created by the block layout, and the linear, pocket, and Core Parks are intended to increase the number of biking and walking routes available and shorten walking distances and times throughout the neighbourhood.
-Appendix F (on attached CD) to this report illustrates estimated walking times between proposed possible school sites, and the rest of the neighbourhood, linking various housing forms, services, and amenities.
-The pathways within this network will provide an alternative to using the collector street and local roadways for walking and riding for recreation.
+Appendix F (on attached CD) to this report illustrates estimated walking times between proposed possible school sites, and the rest of the neighbourhood.
+The linear park network runs in a north-south direction through the centre of the neighbourhood, linking various housing forms, services, and amenities.
+The pathways within this network will provide an alternative to using the collector street and local roadways for pedestrians and cyclists to reach neighbourhood amenities and will also be an ideal setting for walking and riding for recreation.

-The neighbourhood pedestrian and cycling network will connect to the existing City of Saskatoon Bicycle Shared Use On Road Cycling Lane on John A. McDonald Road, and the Multi-Use Off-road Path Network along 22^{nd} Street West.
-The Multi-Use Path will connect at the southeast corner of the neighbourhood, where it also connects to the pedestrian overpass crossing 22^{nd} Street West, linking the neighbourhood to the two new high schools, Shaw Centre and commercial areas of the Blairmore Suburban Centre.
+The neighbourhood pedestrian and cycling network will connect to the existing City of Saskatoon Bicycle Shared Use On Road Cycling Lane on John A. McDonald Road, and the Multi-Use Off-road Path Network along 22nd Street West.
+The Multi-Use Path will connect at the southeast corner of the neighbourhood, where it also connects to the pedestrian overpass crossing 22nd Street West, linking the neighbourhood to the two new high schools, Shaw Centre and commercial areas of the Blairmore Suburban Centre.
 New pathways are also planned along the south boundary of the neighbourhood, within the buffer or right-of-way along the west boundary of the neighbourhood, and along the south side of the re-aligned 33rd Street West.
 These pathways will increase future connectivity of the neighbourhood not only to existing areas, but to future neighbourhoods to the west and north.
 The neighbourhood pedestrian and cyclist network is shown on Figure 6 - Active Transportation Plan.